Cavity antiresonance spectroscopy of dipole coupled subradiant arrays: Emitter input noise in the QLE

-Writing the input noise in the HLEs for the emitter ensemble is not straightforward as the decay is not diagonal.
-We first note that for a diagonal Lindblad term describing the damping of a system via multiple damping channels with operators $c_j$ and rates $\nu_j$, the HLE~\cite{gardiner2004quantum} of an arbitrary system operator $A$ is
+Writing the input noise in the QLEs for the emitter ensemble is not straightforward as the decay is not diagonal.
+We first note that for a diagonal Lindblad term describing the damping of a system via multiple damping channels with operators $c_j$ and rates $\nu_j$, the QLE~\cite{gardiner2004quantum} of an arbitrary system operator $A$ is

 where $c_\text{in}$ is the uncorrelated white input noise $\braket{c_\text{in}(t)c_\text{in}^\dag(t')}=\delta(t-t')$.

 For correlated emitters, it is possible to diagonalize the Lindblad term such that each decay channel is described by a damping operator which is a linear combination of all $\sigma_j^-$.
 We may perform the transformation back to the original non-diagonal form in order to find the input noise terms.
 To this end, let \textbf{T} be the real and orthogonal ($\textbf{T}^{-1}=\textbf{T}^\text{T}$) matrix which diagonalizes the matrix $\boldsymbol{\Gamma}$ as